north shore trail conditions

 Gooseberry Falls Winter Trails

-Ski trail conditions: poor
+Ski trail conditions: fair

-Snowmobiling conditions: poor
+Snowmobiling conditions: excellent

 Trails run along the beautiful Lake Superior shoreline offering rolling hillsides and scenic vistas.